 Chris McCuiston, with the help of his wife and high school sweetheart, Jenny McCuiston, co-founded Goldfish Swim School in 2006 in their hometown of Birmingham, Michigan.
-Both he and Jenny realized the lack of quality swim lessons in the area and using his degree in finance from the University of Michigan, and her background as a U.S. Olympic Trial qualifier in swimming, the two set out to create a swim school that was fun, approachable and focused on water safety.
+Both he and Jenny realized the lack of quality swim lessons in the area and using his degree in finance from Michigan State University, and her background as a U.S. Olympic Trial qualifier in swimming, the two set out to create a swim school that was fun, approachable and focused on water safety.
 Now with 86 schools nationwide (and one in Canada), following its foray into franchising in 2009, Goldfish Swim School is on track for continued advancement with 119 additional locations in development.

 Andrew McCuiston, President of Goldfish Swim School, joined his brother (Chris) and sister-in-law, Jenny, in their mission in 2008.
 At the time, Andrew was working as a customer service manager for a water bottling company in Southern California.
 After stopping home in Birmingham on his way back from a business trip to New York, he knew he wanted to be part of his family’s growing business and quit his job 48 hours later.
 Four months later he was at Goldfish full time and helped to launch the brand’s franchise opportunity in 2009.
 Since then he’s helped their many locations open through their robust franchise opportunity.

 [0:59] Josh introduces today’s guests, Chris and Andrew McCuiston, the franchisors for Goldfish Swim School.

 [3:06] Josh welcomes Chris and Andrew to Franchise Euphoria.

 [6:51] Currently, the only corporate location is Goldfish’s original location which was opened in 2006.

 [8:13] When Goldfish first opened their doors, they had about 500 students enrolled in their programs and they often start kids in their programs as young as three months old.